luiarthur/TuringBnpBenchmarks/docs/index.md

 It is way more interesting.
 -->

 Hi!
-Int This site, I benchmark several probabilistic programming languages (PPLs) including [`Turing.jl`][1], [`STAN`][2], [`TensorFlow Probability`][3], [`Pyro`][4], and [`NIMBLE`][5] for fitting common Bayesian nonparametric (BNP) models.
+In this site, I benchmark several probabilistic programming languages (PPLs) including [`Turing.jl`][1], [`STAN`][2], [`TensorFlow Probability`][3], [`Pyro`][4], and [`NIMBLE`][5] for fitting common Bayesian nonparametric (BNP) models.
 This project is funded by [Google Summer of Code][6] 2020 and led by